Is Excessive (Too Much) Sleep Normal During Pregnancy?

 When you get pregnant, it is common to hear that you will need plenty of rest because once the baby comes, you’ll have a bounty of sleepless nights.
 But, most women don’t need this reason to take a nap.
 Their bodies might be quite keen on taking a nap anytime, anywhere.
-Excessive daytime sleeping can be attributed to pregnancy hormones, but it is possible for some pregnant women not to get good sleep as well.
+Excessive sleep during pregnancy can be attributed to pregnancy hormones, but it is possible for some pregnant women not to get good sleep as well.
 Hormonal and body changes also make it difficult for pregnant women to get undisturbed sleep, leaving them more tired and stressed.
 It is essential at this time for pregnant women to stay rested and relaxed so that their baby can develop well.

 Why Do You Feel Very Tired And Sleepy During Pregnancy?